-Since in each log entry all totals are stored as the Accumulated value, the printout will not have any resettable totals.
+Since each log entry stores the delivery totals only, the printout will not have any accumulated totals.
 The format of the printout with this exception is the same as the LIVE DATA printout:

 Custom Header Lines

 Instrument Serial No. & Tag